 Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 Be as gentle as you can around the bone grafting area.
 Try to maintain all graft material at the surgical site.

 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-Change the gauze pad every 30 minutes as needed.
 If excessive bleeding continues, please call for further instructions.
 (In general, use as little pressure as is needed.)
-Remove gauze when it is no longer needed.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice pack (or a plastic bag or towel filled with ice) on the cheek in the area of surgery.
 Apply the ice continuously, as much as possible, for the first 24–36 hours.
 Swelling generally reaches a peak in 24–36 hours and then subsides over the next 3–5 days.
 If swelling begins to increase after the third post-operative day, please contact your doctor immediately.